Bookies Weigh In on Fan Theories for Season Three of Netflix’s Stranger ThingsCommercial Content | 21+ | T&Cs Apply

 Dr. Martin Brenner was last seen being attacked by the monster in season one.
 His current status is unknown, and many characters have speculated his survival.
 Fans have done the same, theorizing that he is actually disguised as Mayor Kline, who appeared after Brenner’s disappearance.
 However, the oddsmakers don’t predict this theory to be true, as the 2/1 odds don’t look promising.
 In fact, the 1/3 odds of this not being the case actually make one of the more likely scenarios in the season.

-Despite the overwhelming push for legalized sports gambling in the US, the legislation does not extend to entertainment events, meaning gambling on such markets is not currently legal.
+Despite the overwhelming push for legal sports betting in the US, the legislation does not extend to entertainment events, meaning gambling on such markets is not currently legal.
 However, this does not discredit gambling data’s use in predicting certain outcomes, as the bookies accurately forecasted most of the main twists in season eight of HBO’s Game of Thrones.
 If anything, the betting data indicates that Stranger Things fans should expect an exciting third season when it’s released on Independence Day.

 Full betting markets for Stranger Things season three can be found below: